 Look for fogbows in a thin fog when the sun is bright.
 You might see one when the sun breaks through a fog.
 Or watch for fogbows over the ocean.

 Because the water droplets in fog are so small, fogbows have only weak colors or are colorless.

-Look away from the sun and at an angle of 35-40° from your shadow which marks the direction of the antisolar point.
-Some fogbows have very low contrast so look for small brightenings in the misty background.
+Look away from the sun and at an angle of 35-40 degrees from your shadow, which marks the direction of the antisolar point [point directly opposite the sun].
+Some fogbows have very low contrast, so look for small brightenings in the misty background.
 Once caught, they are unmistakable.

-The sun must be less than 30-40° high unless you are on a hill or high up on a ship where the mist and fogbow can be viewed from above.
+The sun must be less than 30-40 degrees high, unless you are on a hill or high up on a ship where you can see the mist and fogbow from above.

 Fogbows are huge, almost as large as a rainbow and much, much broader.

 Bottom line: A fogbow looks like a white or colorless rainbow.
 They appear opposite the sun.
 Watch for them in a thin fog, when the sun is bright.
 You might see one when the sun breaks through a fog.
 Or watch for fogbows over the ocean.